-The term “Positive Deviance” initially appeared in nutrition research literature with the publication of a book entitled”Positive Deviance in Nutrition” by Tufts University nutrition professor, Marian Zeitlin, in the 1990s, where she compiled a dozen surveys that documented the existence of “Positive Deviant” children in poor communities who were better nourished than others.
+The term “Positive Deviance” initially appeared in the nutrition research literature in the 1960s.
+The concept of Positive Deviance in nutrition was further refined in the book ”Positive Deviance in Child Nutrition” by Tufts University professor, Marian Zeitlin, Hossein Ghassemi and Mohamed Mansour, published by the United Nations University Press in 1990.
+Based on solid research, the book documented the existence of healthy children or “Positive Deviant” children in very poor families living in communities with high level of childhood malnutrition.
 In this book, Zeitlin and her colleagues advocated for the use of this concept to address childhood malnutrition issues at the community level by identifying what was going right in the community in order to amplify it, as opposed to focusing on what was going wrong in the community and fixing it.

 Based on these early successes, the approach was scaled-up both locally and internationally with the development of a community-based nutrition rehabilitation model called PD/Hearth which was promoted by USAID and other international organizations such as UNICEF.